 - Test for metabolic disorders: Your blood might be tested to look for metabolic disorders such as type 2 diabetes.
 Type 2 diabetes can greatly increase the risk of developing complications.

-In Germany, people covered by statutory health insurance are entitled to a general health check-up every two years from the age of 35 onwards.
+In Germany, people covered by statutory health insurance are entitled to a general health check-up every three years from the age of 35 onwards.
 The aim of this check-up is to detect early signs of cardiovascular disease, diabetes and kidney problems.
 It involves things like having your blood pressure taken, and blood and urine tests.

 The main goals of treatment for CAD are to relieve symptoms and prevent complications.